 Reset the Hierarchy

 As mentioned, angelfish assert their dominance through chemical signals.
-By eliminating the assertive angelfish’s territories, you’re forcing all fish in the tank to start again, thereby eliminating the domineering behavior.
+By eliminating the assertive angelfish’s territories, you’re forcing all fish in the tank to start again, eliminating the oppressive behavior.

-Rearranging the tank’s layout also helps fish rediscover new territory, allowing some of the more peaceful angelfish to find a new spot to call theirs.
+Rearranging the tank’s layout also helps fish rediscover new territory, allowing some more peaceful angelfish to find a new spot to call theirs.

 To do this, remove the most aggressive angelfish and put them in a separate tank for a few days.
 Clean out the tank, replacing the old water with new so that all chemical signals are erased.

-When you put the angelfish back into the aquarium, monitor their behavior, and keep repeating the process with different fish until things start to calm down.
+When you put the angelfish back into the aquarium, monitor their behavior and repeat the process with different fish until things calm down.
 If it doesn’t work the first time around, you may have chosen to remove the wrong fish.

 Make Sure the Tank Is Big Enough

-A pair of angelfish need a tank that’s at least 20 gallons.
+A pair of angelfish needs a tank that’s at least 20 gallons.
 For every angelfish you add, you’ll need 10 gallons more.
-Depending on how many fish you own, you might end up with a huge tank to accommodate them.
+Depending on how many fish you own, you might have a large tank to accommodate them.

 If your fish always fight with each other, you may need to invest in a larger tank.
 Each tank should have around five angelfish to prevent both bullying and overcrowding.